 Cedar Springs Road is a intersting street to shop as well as party.
 The Strip on Cedar Springs group hosts a monthly First Wednesday event with great deals at member stores, street artists and socializing.

-Adult New Releases (9109 John W Carpenter Fwy), 24-hour adult video sales and rentals, 11 preview rooms, 18-room XXX DVD movie arcade theater; gay, she-male, MILF, lesbian, fetish, amateur, Latin, bondage, classics, and parodies (over 70 gay studios).
+Bliss Arcade Theater Club (9109 John W Carpenter Fwy), 24-hour adult video sales and rentals, 11 preview rooms, 18-room XXX DVD movie arcade theater; gay, she-male, MILF, lesbian, fetish, amateur, Latin, bondage, classics, and parodies (over 70 gay studios).
 Also snack/drinks machines, cigarette sales and smoking area, ATM, and free popcorn, plus friendly customer service.